stsui1129/calculator/README.md

 Could not add 0 after a decimal point - deleted displayValue = Number(displayValue); from function inputNum, as this was converting 1.0 to 1, 1.20 to 1.2 etc.

-The calculator had issues with storing firstOperand after an operator had already been pressed, causing problems with returning undefined/NaN after pressing an operator button a second time.
+The calculator had issues with storing firstOperand after an operation has already been done, causing problems with future operations.
+This was fixed by altering the code below although I don't fully quite understand it.

+result = operate(operator, firstOperand, secondOperand);
+displayValue = result;
+firstOperand = result;

+operate(operator, firstOperand, secondOperand);
+firstOperand = displayValue;

 https://stsui1129.github.io/calculator/